N3CROM4NC3R/wordreference-scraper/CONTRIBUTING.md

 # Contributing to Wordreference Scrapper

+First of all, thank you for contributing to this code, any help is helpful.

 ## Reporting issues

 including a brief, self-contained code example that demonstrates the problem is very useful for debugging.